Convention in the Classical Urdu Ghazal:

 Frances W. Pritchett

-is doubly valuable because the ghazal itself is a genre almost unknown
+doubly valuable because the ghazal itself is a

 This interpretive context Russell finds in "Mir's love story," which he describes as "a tragedy" (R98).
 Russell's account of this love story is drawn--exclusively, it appears--from two of Mir's masnavis (long narrative poems rhymed in couplets).
 These two masnavis, Mu'amlat-e 'ishq (which Russell translates as "The Stages of Love") and Khwab o khyal-e Mir ("Mir's Vision"), are written in the first person.
 The former describes a passionate love affair, ending in separation, between the narrator and a married woman who is apparently related to him; while the latter describes an attack of madness suffered by the narrator, characterized by his obsession with the face of a beautiful woman which he sees in the moon (R96-98).